jmw-phys/iNORG/README.md

     realized: add the new fitting for the partical-hole symmary: ph-symm_*; modify for the {1,1,1,1,2,2} case. next do : testing in the 3band model.
     thinking: (same as prev)

+Version: v1.2.19p1.1 @ 2024.01.06
+    realized: Chage the lanczos Style for finding the degenerate ground state. next do : testing for the different alpha in 3band model.
+    thinking: (same as prev)